Weierstrass filtration on Teichm\"uller curves and Lyapunov exponents: Upper bounds: Introduction

 There are many nature vector subbundles of the Hodge bundle $f_*(\omega_{S/C})$:

-One can construct many filtration by using these subbundles.
+One can construct many filtration (We call them Weierstrass filtration in \cite{YZ} because their structures are closely related with the Weierstrass semigroup of points of general fibers) by using these subbundles.
 In particular, using properties of Weierstrass semigroups, we have constructed the Harder-Narasimhan filtration of $f_*(\omega_{S/C})$ for Teichm\"{u}ller curves in hyperelliptic loci and some low genus nonvarying strata \cite{YZ}.
 In this article, we will get an upper bound of the slope of each graded quotient for the Harder-Narasimhan filtration of $f_*(\omega_{S/C})$ of Teichm\"{u}ller curves in each stratum.